 Resource availability plays a fundamental role in resource management.
 Knowing which resources are available at any given time is an important factor in deciding how to distribute and allocate the right assets for any given project.
 How can you plan to build a bridge, for example, if you don’t know how many construction workers are available?
 But resource management is about more than just people.
 When we talk about resources, we are referring to:

 Bringing these different factors together can be a challenge and has given resource management the reputation for being a tricky occupation.
 Without the necessary planning and analytics tools, project managers have little hope of coming up with realistic estimates of how long projects might take and how many people, how much money and material assets will be required.
-Without tools that clearly lay out these factors, important details can go unseen and opportunities unexploited.
+Without tools that clearly lay out these factors, managers can’t account for all important details and opportunities can pass by unexploited.

 This can leave project managers missing deadlines or going over budget – which will all ultimately cost their organization money and potentially damage their reputation with clients and customers.

-When we talk about resource availability we are interested specifically about the availability of your ‘renewable resources’, which include your workers, tools, machinery and space.
-Renewable resources are those that have to be renewed on a periodic basis – for instance, you must assess your workers’ availability on a daily basis.
+When we talk about resource availability we are interested specifically about availability of resources in business that are renewable, which include your workers, tools, machinery and space.
+Renewable resources are those that have to be renewed on a periodic basis.
+Availability of resources examples in the renewable category include your workers’ availability on a daily basis.
 This is as opposed to consumable resources, which are renewed over the time frame of a whole project (your budget is the best example of this).

 The next piece in the puzzle is resource demand.
-This refers to how many resources you need to complete the project, i.e. your requirements.
-So, for example, if a stakeholder decides the project needs to be completed a week earlier or gets planning approval for a second bridge and wants to start right away, your resource demand is going to increase.
+This refers to the number of resources you need to complete the project, i.e. your requirements.
+So, for example, if a stakeholder decides the project needs to be completed a week earlier or gets planning approval for a second bridge and wants to start right away, that’s an additional resource demand.

 When resource demand is higher than resource availability, you have a problem.
 A project manager cannot always control resource demand, but they must keep on top of resource availability at all times.

-If work isn’t spread out evenly across your resources then you are risking that machinery breaks down and people become tired and disengaged.
+If you don’t share the work evenly across your resources then you are risking that machinery breaks down and people become tired and disengaged.
 In terms of the human element, you risk your workers becoming:

 If you don’t know who is free to start a new project, you may assign too much work to the same few people, overloading their schedule unnecessarily and potentially causing burnout.

-Alternatively, you could leave others with too little to do, wasting the benefits of their skillset and potentially demoralizing them.
+Alternatively, you could leave others with too little to do, wasting the full benefits of their skillset and training.
+It can potentially demoralize them as well.

 As a result, you may find that you have to: